-On November 27, 2020 the Company announced that that it closed an additional tranche of a non-brokered private placement for gross proceeds of \$599,777 consisting of \$504,777 in non-flow-through financing and \$95,000 in flow-through financing.
-The non-flow-through financing consisted of 3,365,183 units ("NFT Units") priced at \$0.15.
-The flow-through financing consisted of 475,000 flow-through units ("FT Units") priced at \$0.20.
-Each FT and NFT Unit is comprised of one flow-through common share and one non-flow-through purchase warrant entitling the holder to acquire one additional common share of the Company at a price of \$0.30 per share for 48 months from the date of issuance.
-The Company paid a finder's fee in cash totaling \$21,200 to certain eligible finders on the NFT Units sold, and \$1,600 on the FT Units sold.
-The Company paid 141,333 compensation options ("Compensation Options") to certain eligible finders of the NFT Units, and 8,000 compensation options to certain eligible finders of the FT Units.
-Each Compensation Option is exercisable at a price of \$0.15 if paid as commission on a NFT Unit financing, and \$0.20 if paid as commission on a FT Unit financing, any time prior to the date 48 months from the date of closing.
-Each Compensation Option entitles the holder to purchase one unit, with each unit consisting of one common share and one common share purchase warrant.
-Each common share purchase warrant entitles the holder to purchase one common share at a price of \$0.30 per share for a period of 48 months from the date of closing.
-Each finder's warrant entitles the holder to purchase one common share of the Company at a price of \$0.30 per share for 48 months from the date of issuance
+On November 27, 2020 the Company announced that it closed an additional tranche of a non-brokered private placement for gross proceeds of \$599,777 consisting of \$504,777 in non-flow-through financing and \$95,000 in flow-through financing.
+The non-flow-through financing consisted of 3,365,183 units priced at \$0.15.
+The flow-through financing consisted of 475,000 flow-through units priced at \$0.20.
+Each unit is comprised of one common share and one common share purchase warrant entitling the holder to acquire one additional common share of the Company at a price of \$0.30 per share for 48 months from the date of issuance.

+On December 4, 2020 the Company announced that it closed an additional tranche of a non-brokered private placement for gross proceeds of \$200,000 in non-flow-through financing.
+The non-flow-through financing consisted of 1,333,334 units priced at \$0.15 per unit.
+Each unit is comprised of one common share and one common share purchase warrant entitling the holder to acquire one additional common share of the Company at a price of \$0.30 per share for 48 months from the date of issuance.